-For example, instead of praying against deceit and dishonesty, pray for God to release conviction and truth by His Holy Spirit, flooding the person with His love so they instead choose to speak and act in godly ways.
+For example, instead of praying against deceit and dishonesty, pray for God to bring conviction and truth by His Holy Spirit, flooding the person with His love so they instead choose to repent and instead speak and act in godly ways.

 When we focus on God’s power and redemption in a situation versus the enemy’s actions, we are encouraged and strengthened in our faith as we pray.

 Key #3: Be sure you are actually praying.

 Yes, that sounds strange, but how often have we found ourselves venting or worrying over something instead of truly praying?
 In group prayer meetings, we can even be guilty of “preaching” to people instead of actually praying.
 Worse yet, we could be sharing something of gossip in the guise of a prayer concern!

 These keys are by no means an exhaustive list, but I pray they help you in praying for others in intercessory prayer.

 Intercessory prayer is asking God to do His will in agreement with His Word.
 When we pray, let us seek to honor Him and pray in a way that pleases Him.